Fchaubard/autoresearcherUI/README.md

 # autoresearcherUI

-**`v0.0.1`** &nbsp;·&nbsp; **MIT** &nbsp;·&nbsp; **self-hosted** &nbsp;·&nbsp; **no API keys required**
+**`v0.0.1`** &nbsp;·&nbsp; **MIT** &nbsp;·&nbsp; **self-hosted** &nbsp;·&nbsp;

-> **AutoresearcherUI = Autoresearcher + wandb + datadog + overleaf + claude code.
+> **AutoresearcherUI = Autoresearcher + wandb + datadog + overleaf + iTerm + claude code.
 All local and all free!
-No api keys!
-Just boot up a node, git clone, fill out the onboarding form and let it rip!
-Grab the URL and you are in anywhere on earth.**
+Just boot up a node, git clone, bash setup.sh, fill out the onboarding form and let it research rip!
+Login to the research cockpit URL anywhere on earth.**

-A single-binary cockpit for autonomous ML research.
-Rent a GPU box, clone, `setup.sh`, get a public URL.
-Open it, fill the onboarding form, and a Claude Code agent spins up a fresh research repo, writes `train.py`, queues ideas, and runs them around the clock — while a live dashboard streams plots, the agent's terminal, a decision queue, and an auto-drafted LaTeX paper.
+AutoresearcherUI is a opensource, single-binary cockpit that makes you the PI with as many autonomous researchers as you want writing papers for you.

+Basic AutoresearcherUI flow per node:
+1. Rent a GPU box
+2. git clone
+3. `bash setup.sh`
+4. copy the URL
+5. Open it and fill out the onboarding form (namely the research purpose and objective function)
+6. Then the research agent is good to go!
+Leave it alone and let it hillclimb.
+It will create a fresh research repo, write the `train.py`, spin up a council of agents to review the code, do a baseline run, then try to beat it, maintain a priority queue of ideas, and runs them around the clock updating you via email and the live dashboard until you are ready for your research to stop exploring and start writing the paper.
+Then the researcher agent will hand off the control of the GPUs to an author agent to nail down and prove specific claims and auto-draft the LaTeX paper and do all required ablation runs to support the claims of the paper.
+More detail below.

 ---